jadjoubran/codetogo.io/CONTRIBUTING.md

 7. If there is one or more related use cases, please reference them (comma separated) in the `related:` filed in the headers.
 If there are none, then please remove that line.

+8. Update the `category:` to a suitable category

-8. Set the `date:` to today's date
+9. Set the `date:` to today's date